Saturday, February 7, 2026

 Governor Walz and Minneapolis Mayor Frey have preempted the need for military force as Governor Walz has called in the Minnesota National Guard to protect the streets of Minneapolis.
 Both Governor Walz and Mayor Frey have urged calm and peaceful protest, which on the part of the citizens protesting has demonstrated immense restraint thus far, given the extreme violence leveled against them by ICE agents.
 ICE should not be weaponized against President Trump's political adversaries.
 No President of the United States should ever expect one hundred percent loyalty from U.S. citizens.
 Such expectations are totally un-American and reek of dictatorship.

 We must stand with Minnesota and the brave citizens of Minneapolis who are defending not only their rights but our rights by demanding justice for all and a return to civility in government.
 Let us keep our gaze fixed on L'Étoile du Nord.
 The world is watching and waiting to see if we have the courage to correct our course.
-The question is how long will they do so?
+The question is how long will they wait?

 Norm